 States where you can bet on sports online

-Prior to May 2018 only the state of Nevada allowed sports gambling on the outcome of single games, Montana, Delaware, and Oregon also allowed it betting on some levels, such as fantasy sporting events.
+Prior to May 2018 only the state of Nevada allowed sports gambling on the outcome of single games.
+Montana, Delaware, and Oregon also allowed it betting but it was restricted.
+Only things such as such as fantasy sporting contests were permitted.
 Sports betting was illegal in all other states but on May 2018 it was open season for lawyers and sports betting companies.

 The state where most things seem legal!
 It’s still permitted to make bets in Nevada, nearly all the casinos feature online and mobile sports betting platforms.

-Online sports betting went live in New Jersey in August 2018 and the first companies were DraftKings and FanDuel who both launched its mobile betting apps.
+Online sports betting went live in New Jersey in August 2018 and the first companies to enter the market were DraftKings and FanDuel who both launched mobile betting apps.

-Online sports betting was adopted soon after PASPA fell in Pennsylvania withe the first betting sites launching in 2019, there are a number of different online sports betting providers in the state.
+Online sports betting was adopted soon after PASPA fell in Pennsylvania with the first betting sites launching in 2019, there are currently a number of different online sports betting providers in the state.

 Another one we will follow closely is online betting in California